PlatONnetwork/docs/docs/Python-SDK.md

 ##### (2) Deploy Helloworld contract (wasm type) through python SDK

-  After obtaining the bin and abi of the wasm contract, deploy on the chain through Web3
+  After obtaining the bin and abi of the wasm contract, deploy on the chain through Web3.

-  In the code below, bytecode is the bin data of the contract, and cabi is the abi data of the contract
+  In the code below, bytecode is the bin data of the contract, and cabi is the abi data of the contract.

   ```python
   from client_sdk_python import Web3, HTTPProvider